Skip to content

 Turn Mouse Gesture on or off using the Windows Registry Editor

-First, open Windows Registry Editor.
+First, open the Windows Registry Editor.
 Then, navigate to this path:

-If the path does not exist, you may need to create the folders.
-Once there, double-click the MouseGestureEnabled (REG_DWORD) value in the right pane:
+If you don’t see that path, you might need to create the folders yourself.
+Once you’re there, double-click the MouseGestureEnabled (REG_DWORD) value in the right pane:

 • Set the value to 1 to enable Mouse Gestures.